mhmohona/awesome-mldotnet/README.md

 * [ML.NET](https://www.youtube.com/playlist?list=PLl_upHIj19Zy3o09oICOutbNfXj332czx) by Jon Wood
 * [How To Integrate ML NET with a Chat Bot](https://youtu.be/0T7P3VAh0GQ) by Microsoft Visual Studio
 * [Getting Started with Machine Learning and ML.NET](https://youtu.be/JNiz6IQrm-U) by Syed Shanu
+* [Trying something new: ML.NET and recognizing Jeff's hats!](https://youtu.be/AhdFwdZHi3M) by Jeffrey T. Fritz

 ## Projects